Bob Murawski

 Bob Murawski (born June 14, 1964) is an American film editor.
 He was awarded the 2010 Academy Award for Best Film Editing for his work on The Hurt Locker, which he shared with his wife, fellow editor Chris Innis.
 He often works with film director Sam Raimi, having edited the Spider-Man trilogy, Oz the Great and Powerful, and Doctor Strange in the Multiverse of Madness.
 Murawski is an elected member of the American Cinema Editors, and is (with Sage Stallone) the co-founder of Grindhouse Releasing, an acclaimed film distribution company specializing in re-releases of cult films.

-Early life and career
+Early life

 Murawski was born in Bad Axe, Michigan, and grew up in the thumb of the state.
 He was the valedictorian at his high school in Bad Axe, Michigan, and graduated from Michigan State University with a major in Telecommunications.

+Career

 Soon after graduation, he interned with Detroit-based film sub-distributor, Bob Mason of Mason Releasing.
 Murawski then moved to Hollywood, where he worked as an assistant editor on several films, including Raimi's comic-book-inspired picture Darkman.